peculab/DFTDescriptorPipeline/README.md

 If you use this pipeline in academic work, please cite it as:

-> DFTDescriptorPipeline, GitHub repository, (your URL), accessed YYYY-MM-DD.
+> DFTDescriptorPipeline, GitHub repository, (https://github.com/peculab/DFTDescriptorPipeline/), accessed YYYY-MM-DD.

 ---